uw-cmg/MAST/MAST/doc/source/1_0_installation.rst

 The pip installation of MAST should have set up a ``MAST`` directory in your home directory, that is, ``//home/<username>/MAST``.

+**With conda installation** it appears that this folder is buried under your anaconda directory, like ``./anaconda/lib/python2.7/site-packages/home/<username>/MAST``.
+Go ahead and move that MAST folder into your home directory.

 *  This directory is primarily for storing calculations, and should not be confused with the python module directory, which is where the actual MAST python code resides.

 Inside ``$HOME/MAST`` there should be: